StanGirard/seo-audits-toolkit/README.md

 - `/api/serp?domain=primates.dev&query=parse api xml response&tld=com&lang=en` will give the rank of your website based on a query. tld and lang are not required.
 Default values are **.com** and **en**

+If the query already exist and has been crawled in the last 24 hours it won't be refreshed

 ```JSON
 {
   "pos": 2,